IS2AI/KazParC/README.md

 - news items, such as KazNERD (<a href = "https://aclanthology.org/2022.lrec-1.44.pdf">Yeshpanov et al., 2022</a>) and WMT (<a href = "http://www.lrec-conf.org/proceedings/lrec2012/pdf/463_Paper.pdf">Tiedemann, 2012</a>)
 - <a href = "https://www.ted.com/">TED</a> talks
 - <a href = "https://adilet.zan.kz/">governmental and regulatory legal documents from Kazakhstan</a>
-- communications from <a href = "https://www.akorda.kz/">the official website of the President of the Republic of Kazakhstan</a>
+- communications from the <a href = "https://www.akorda.kz/">official website of the President of the Republic of Kazakhstan</a>
 - <a href = "https://www.un.org/">United Nations</a> publications
 - image captions from sources like <a href = "https://arxiv.org/pdf/1405.0312.pdf%090.949.pdf">COCO</a>